 The department has a strong focus and drive to develop independent learners promote high standards of academic achievement through making and evaluating dishes.
 The department has a strong belief that all students should be independent enabling our students to develop personal responsibility and self-motivation and to consider the needs of others.
 This equips our students with the knowledge and cultural capital to succeed in life.

-Key Stage 3 follows the National Curriculum for Food Technology programme of study.
-Students will have an understanding on how to apply the principles of a healthy and varied diet following the guidance from the Eat well Guide.
-Students will be able to prepare and cook a wide diversity of predominantly savoury dishes using a range of cooking techniques.
-They will have an understanding of the term seasonality and how this can be applied to menu choices.
-Students will gain extensive knowledge where and how a variety of ingredients are grown, reared, caught and processed.
-Students will also be aware of taste, texture and smell and how to season and combine ingredients; adapting and using their own recipes in later stages of Key Stage 3.
-The impact of the knowledge and understanding enables students to cook a variety of dishes building on their skills from Year 7 through to year 9 where they will be able to make a variety of international dishes to a high standard.
+Key Stage 3 follows the National Curriculum programme for Cooking and Nutrition in years 7, 8 and 9.
+Students will gain an understanding of how to apply the principles of a healthy and varied diet following the principles of the Eat well Guide.
+Students are taught the skills of how to prepare and cook a diverse selection of predominantly savoury dishes using a range of cooking techniques.
+They will gain an understanding of the term seasonality and how this can be applied to menu choices.
+Students will acquire extensive knowledge of where and how a variety of ingredients are grown, reared, caught and processed.
+Students will also be aware of taste, texture and smell and how to season and combine ingredients; with opportunities to adapt and use their own recipes in Key Stage 4.
+The curriculum aims to foster a lifelong interest in food, nutrition, and cookery.

 Hazards in the Food Environment